How to Prepare for Campus Placements? Sharing my experience as a Placement Coordinator

 I have worked as a Coordinator in the Placement Cell of Assam Engineering College and after watching almost 40-50 recruitment companies closely and working with them for the recruitments, I thought of presenting a few campus placement tips on cracking campus recruitment jobs that can help the aspiring candidates.

-Only the best of the best will have the chance at grabbing the jobs and that means the ones who start preparing earlier will be ahead of the competition.
+Only the best of the best will have the chance of grabbing the jobs and that means the ones who start preparing earlier will be ahead of the competition.
 As we start preparing for the placements, many questions strike our mind.
 I have tried to answer some of the most important FAQs so that it might help you prepare.

 Which Companies Visits our College for placement?